AmyOShea/MS2-KidzQuiz/README.md

 ## Acknowledgements
 + A massive shoutout to my cousins and their children for being testers that hit the target audience age.
 + To all of my friends who tested the game in it's earliest stages and sent me all issues that they came across, that help was invaluable.
-+ A big thank you to the Slack Community for their endless support and having most of my questrions answered before I even knew I had them!
++ A big thank you to the Slack Community for their endless support and having most of my questions answered before I even knew I had them!
 And a special mention to [Simen Daehlin](https://app.slack.com/client/T0L30B202/CGWQJQKC5/user_profile/U4MVA9YQP) who I think has answered just about every question that has come up on there!
 + And my mentor Antonio Rodriguez for going through the project step by step and teaching me how to approach what seemed like a behemoth task.